 Making Homemade Dog Food in Bulk

-This mixture is expensive, but not as expensive as bags I purchased a Petco.
+This homemade mixture is expensive, but not as expensive as bags I purchased a Petco.
 In fact, it’s actually much cheaper if you buy bags of frozen veggies on sale and put in the freezer for later.
 I mix up 3-4 days worth at a time and stick in the refrigerator.
 If your dog does not like the food cold, you can heat it in a sauce pan or leave out on counter for a short time to bring to room temperature.
 Don’t feed it to them hot as dogs don’t tolerate hot food well.
 Microwaves can make food spotty and hot pockets in the food could cause burning of the mouth and throat.
+In addition, microwaving food can deplete vital vitamins and nutrients.

 I’m looking into slow cooker recipes to make my life a little easier!